Nashville-Public-Library/misc/README.md

 ---

 ## wav.py
-Python script to convert audio files of various types to TL broadcast format (mono, 44.1kHz, 16 bit wav files).
+Python script to convert audio files of various types to TL broadcast format: mono, 44.1kHz, 16 bit wav files (PCM s16le).
 - can be used to convert files from Content Depot
 - works fine but needs improvement